machineid-io/python-sdk/README.md

 ## Prerequisite (Free Org Key)

-MachineID offers a free org key with no billing required.
+MachineID provides a free organization key with no billing required.

 1. Visit https://machineid.io
 2. Create a free organization
-3. Copy your org API key (starts with `org_...`)
+3. Copy your org key (starts with org_...)

 Set it as an environment variable: